TegarDev9/PersonalFinance/README.md

 This is a single Node.js app serving an SPA UI with Tailwind, Chart.js and TradingView.

+## What's new in this update

+- Rules UI builder:
+  - Account selector as a multi-select (choose multiple local accounts to scope a rule)
+  - Live regex tester (pattern + flags + test text) to validate your regex instantly
+- OFX import account mapping:
+  - Map OFX ACCTID to your local accounts, stored in server settings
+  - UI lists detected OFX accounts on upload; map once and reuse
+- Export enhancements:
+  - Preview export: filter and preview transactions in-table before downloading
+  - Bulk export as ZIP: group by month or by category and export CSV/QIF/OFX multiple files in one ZIP
+- Deployability:
+  - Vercel: included /api serverless wrapper and vercel.json rewrite
+  - Deno: deno.jsonc task to run with Node-compat locally (note: Deploy’s filesystem is ephemeral)

 ## Quick start

 1) Install dependencies